 Notifying WVSOM, through the PI/PD/designee, of any barriers in performing the scope of work.

 Notifying WVSOM, through the financial contact in the Subaward agreement, if changes in the agreement are needed.

 Submitting complete and accurate financial invoices and reports in a timely manner.

 Compliance is the joint responsibility of all involved.
-If non-compliance issues are identified, a corrective action may be necessary and shall be completed jointly by the PI/PD, Associate Dean of Research and Sponsored Programs (ADRSP)/designee, and the Grants Financial Officer.
+If non-compliance issues are identified, a corrective action may be necessary and shall be completed jointly by the PI/PD, Assistant Vice President of Research and Sponsored Programs (AVPRSP)/designee, and the Grants Financial Officer.
 Corrective action may include but is not limited to: